 |Mote Park Heritage Walkway

 Mote Park Heritage Walkway is a heritage walk outside Roscommon town of 20km (approx) through open farmland, forest and hillside.
 Mote Park Forest is home to many species of wildlife e.g. red squirrel and pine marten and is very popular with local people for walking, cycling, birdwatching etc. A permanent orienteering course is located at Mote Park.

 |Shannon Banks Nature trail

 This nature trail walk starts at the rear of Athlone Castle and is approx 5kms long.
 It is a looped bi-directional walk which takes you along the banks of the River Shannon and the old Athlone Canal.
 There are four Information boards along the trail detailing flora, fauna,wildlife and fish that are along the walk.

-In the Lough Boora forest parks is where you can follow one of the most enchanting walks in Ireland.
+One the Rindoon trail is where you can follow one of the most enchanting walks in Ireland.
 Situated on the western coast of Lough Ree this peninsula contains one of Irelands finest archeological sites - a medieval township complete with church , castle, windmill, hospital, bee boles, harbour and turreted town wall.
 It was established in 1227 and many of its buildings are evident to this day.